Brain fog is a huge problem.

 Reduced cognitive ability can involve things like struggling to complete tasks that should be deep in your procedural memory.

-Poor concentration is not just about focus.
+Poor concentration is not only about focus.
 It can involve difficulties in sitting still.
 You might also notice that you lose things more often.

 Being spaced out involves mind wandering or feeling disconnected with reality.